Archer Daniels bids $2.8 billion for Graincorp

 Graincorp is the last available asset with full access to the Australian grain market.

-Business has been booming in the sector and Graincorp raised its forecast for 2012 earnings before interest, tax, depreciation and amortisation (EBITDA) to A$385-A$415 million in May after posting stronger-than-expected first-half earnings.
+Business has been booming in the sector and Graincorp raised its forecast for 2012 earnings before interest, tax, depreciation and amortization (EBITDA) to A$385-A$415 million in May after posting stronger-than-expected first-half earnings.

 (Reporting by Narayanan Somasundaram; Editing by Chris Gallagher)